DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/PdfExportDataGridProps/onRowExporting.md

 ---
 ---
 ##### shortDescription
 A function that is executed before the row of the DataGrid is exported.
-Allows you to custimize the height of the exported row.
+Allows you to customize the height of the exported row.

 ##### param(options): Object
 Information about the event.